How to Lay a Patio on Sand

 Once the sand has dried and settled there’ll more gaps will appear, so repeat the process above, adding more sand in, and do the same again a week or so later.
 Now you’ll have an even more packed layer of sand in between the gaps – and a sand-based patio you can be proud of.

+Laying a patio on sand can be challenging and time consuming.
 Would you prefer your patio to be installed by an expert?
 Click here to find your nearest Marshalls-accredited installer.